 For details of how to apply to St John’s Sixth Form, including the courses we offer and our GCSE grade requirements, check our Courses and Admissions pages.

-Information and application forms on our Sixth Form Admissions page
+Information and application forms are on our Sixth Form Admissions page.

 Contact Mrs R Haig-Williams, Director of Sixth Form or Mrs M Brown, Sixth Form Admissions Officer if you have any questions.